AndreeaPocol/MoviePosterAnalysis/README.md

 #### Usage:

-Supply the path to the folder containing the movie posters.
+Supply the path to the folder containing the movie posters and a JSON file containing the corresponding metadata.

 ```
-python3 analyzeMoviePoster.py [path-to-image-folder]
+python3 analyzeMoviePosters.py [posterDir metadataFile]
 ```

 #### Example:

 ```
-python3 analyzeMoviePoster.py movies
+python3 analyzeMoviePosters.py movies movies.json
 ```

 #### Output:
-The program outputs three CSVs:
+The program outputs one CSV for all movie posters that were successfully processed and containing the following headers:
+* 'id',
+* 'title',
+* 'year',
+* 'genre',
+* 'country',
+* 'children',
+* 'adolescents',
+* 'adults',
+* 'older-adults',
+* 'asians',
+* 'indians',
+* 'blacks',
+* 'whites',
+* 'middle-easterns',
-* `ages.csv`
+* 'latino-hispanics',
-* `genders.csv`
+* 'men',
-* `races.csv`
+* 'women'

-The left column is the classification and the right column is the count.

-The program also prints a list of posters for which it was unable to detect at least one face.
+The program also prints and saves a list of posters for which it was unable to detect at least one face, or for which an error was encountered during processing.